fill-10/InputData4Lammps/README.md

 # DPDLammpsInput

-This is a very simple tool to generate the lammps input data file for md/dpd simulations.
+This is a very simple tool to generate the lammps input data file for DPD simulations.

 User defines everything.
 All constrains are defined manually.